webmaks/hproject/README.md

 # hproject
-php-fpm + nginx in kuber
+php-fpm + nginx in kubernates